celenityy/nextdns-settings/README.md

 # Connectivity Issues for Apple Devices

 Due to quirks with how iOS & macOS handle Encrypted DNS profiles, out of the box, you may experience issues with Captive Portals, Connecting to Public Wi-Fi Networks (Including ones on airplanes), MMS, Visual Voicemail, & Wi-Fi Calling.
 This happens with any Encrypted DNS provider, so it is not limited to NextDNS.
-The NextDNS app itself is *probably* not impacted by this - though using the app isn't recommended if you can help it, as it is not needed, increases your attack surface, & rarely updated.
+The NextDNS app itself is *probably* not impacted by this - though using the app isn't recommended if you can help it, as it is unnecessary, closed source, increases your attack surface, & rarely updated.

 Luckily, there's a simple fix to this issue.